ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 Why is there any latency in the first place?
 Computers are fast and get faster every year after all.
 Most of the latency occurring is due to the distance [a network packet](https://www.techtarget.com/searchnetworking/definition/packet) has to travel.

-In fact, our fastest communication transport medium is the optical fiber.
-It can only carry data at two third of light speed, as the light beam inside the fiber is bouncing with a specific angle instead of going in a straight line.
-Light travels at approximately 300 000 kilometers per second, this is fast, but not enough to avoid latency.
+In fact, our fastest communication transport medium is the optical fibre.
+It can only carry data at two third of light speed, as the light beam inside the fibre is bouncing with a specific angle instead of going in a straight line.
+Light travels at approximately 300 000 kilometres per second, this is fast, but not enough to avoid latency.

-With these numbers in mind and some math, we can conclude networks can transport data at best at 200 000 kilometers / 124274 miles per second.
-Using a better time unit for latency, like milliseconds, the previous speed can be converted to 200 kilometers or 124 miles per millisecond.
+With these numbers in mind and some maths, we can conclude networks can transport data at best at 200 000 kilometres / 124 274 miles per second.
+Using a better time unit for latency, like milliseconds, the previous speed can be converted to 200 kilometres or 124 miles per millisecond.

 It is important to remember that for latency, the travel time must be accounted twice: a first time to reach the remote host and a second time for the response.
-The best real world achievable latency at the moment of writing is approximately 1 ms for every 100 km / 62 miles of distance between two hosts, assuming there are no other equipment adding latency (like routers, commuters, amplifier), and that the optical fiber between the hosts does not make a detour.
+The best real world achievable latency at the moment of writing is approximately 1 ms for every 100 km / 62 miles of distance between two hosts, assuming there are no other equipment adding latency (like routers, commuters, amplifier), and that the optical fibre between the hosts does not make a detour.

 ![](/img/latency-explained.png)